 On our return from Aegina back to Athens we were treated to lively entertainment that included traditional Greek bouzouki music and dancing.
 Volunteers were pulled from the crowd (including yours truly) to dance and either show off or embarrass ourselves a little.
 While I was initially hesitant to get out and dance myself, I wound up laughing harder than I had in days.
 Looking around the crowd, there were a lot of laughs to conclude what was a very picturesque day.

-Overall- This is a good cruise for those with limited time in Greece and want to see several beautiful islands.
+Overall, this is a good cruise for those with limited time in Greece and want to see several beautiful islands.
 The ship is comfortable, the sites are stunning and you’ll be hard pressed not to laugh at the entertainment.
 The biggest drawback for some is the limited amount of time you have on each island.
-It might be better if the cruise only visited two of the islands and allowed more time on each one, which was a critique of a few of the other travel writers I spoke with.
-I’m not sure which island I’d skip though as they were all beautiful with their own unique aspects and I’m glad I experienced all three.
+It might be better if the cruise only visited two of the islands and allowed more time on each one.
+This was a sentiment shared by a few of the other travel writers I spoke with.
+I’m not sure which island I’d skip though as they were all beautiful with their own unique aspects.
+I’m glad I experienced all three.

 To read the review of another travel writer about Athens One Day Cruise, read Rachel Heller’s post about the experience.

 Most people only think of visiting the Greek islands in summer, but check out our article on why Syros is a great island to ring in the New Year!